+Moderator’s summary:

+Similar as bullet#1.

 Bullet#5

 LS to SA2?

 In [5], it thinks that according to the content of the clause 5.49.4 in TS 23.501, the WAB-gNB needs to determine the additional ULI based on its location, if the WAB-gNB broadcasted PLMN/SNPN is different from the BH PLMN, or when the WAB-MT use the NTN access technology.
 Therefore, the OAM should handle the following optional configuration regarding the last bullet: Mapping of a MWAB’s geo-location to the additional ULI information (TS 23.501 clause 5.49.4).